Getting Ready For Camp

 Here is how it is going to look:

-- Luggage Drop-off We will take your luggage to your cabin for you this year!
+- Luggage Drop-off We will take your luggage to your cabin for you!

 - Check-in Head to Krowe Hall and go through the check-in tables.
-This is where we check your payments, check camp store money, take medications, and double check health information.
+This is where we check your payments, take medications, and double check health information.

 - Counselor Intro At 4:00 counselors will take campers to cabins.
 Listen for the Director’s announcement.
 We hope you take some time to meet your cabin’s counselors.